WSU-kduncan/cs2900-eording/project2.md

 1. Definition of running in detached mode: -d = the container will start and run

 without the users interaction with the container or image.
-This is helper to
+This is helpful to

 users because there is no interaction needed between them and the container.